ubahmapk/cyberbro/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the maintainer at **kbr81a5yuvz@protonmail.com**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the maintainer at **kbr81a5yuvz at protonmail.com**.
 All complaints will be reviewed and investigated, and appropriate action will be taken to maintain a safe and welcoming environment.

 ## Attribution